MarkWieczorek/mapmanager/_posts/2015-04-20-stackdb-options-panel.md

 ---

-Stack DB options provides global options to control the behavior of Map Manager.
-Sets of options can be saved and then loaded using the **User** section.
+The Stack DB options panel provides global options to control the behavior of Map Manager.
+Options can be saved and then loaded using the **User** section.
 Values shown in <font color="red"><strong>red</strong></font> will effect your analysis.

 To open the options panel